deadc0de6/dotdrop/docs/usage.md

 * `d_mutt_colors` and `d_vim_colors` in the long format

-A dotfile can be imported as a different file with the use of the command line switch `--as` (effectively selecting the `src` part of the dotfile in the config).
+A dotfile can be imported as a different file with the use of the command line switch `--as` (effectively modifying the `src` part of the dotfile in the config, that is the location of the dotfile in the `dotpath`).
 It is however recommended to use [templating](templating.md) to avoid duplicates and optimize dotfile management.
 ```bash